Pelosi’s Labor Day tweet paying homage to ‘hard-working families’ gets panned amid salon fallout

 Pelosi was called out online after accusing a small business owner of setting her up

-House Speaker Nancy Pelosi who was accused by critics last week of using her platform to damage a local hair salon owner in San Francisco was called out on Monday over a tweet she sent out celebrating the “hard-working families” across the U.S. on Labor Day.
+House Speaker Nancy Pelosi, who was accused by critics last week of using her platform to damage a local hair salon owner in San Francisco, was called out on Monday over a tweet she posted celebrating the “hard-working families” across the U.S. on Labor Day.

 HAIR SALON OWNER THANKS SUPPORTERS AFTER ONLINE FUNDRAISING SITE'S MAJOR HAUL